Brochures are sold in packages of 25.

-- Having a positive cultural identity and strong sense of self is particularly helpful in combating race-related stress, stereotype threat, and the Imposter Phenomenon.
+- Having a positive cultural identity and strong sense of self is particularly helpful in combating race-related stress, stereotype threat, and the imposter phenomenon.
 Take classes that focus on the historical experiences and contributions of your cultural group and join campus organizations that celebrate your cultural norms and ideals.
-Your campus’ Office of Minority Affairs is a great place to start forming connections.
+Your campus’ Office of Minority Affairs or Multicultural Resource Centers are a great place to start forming connections.

 - Make positive reinterpretations of negative thoughts and reframe negative situations with a three step process: